 Gudni Th.
 Johannesson

 The President of Iceland is the country’s head of state and the only representative chosen by the entire electorate in a direct election.
-The office of President was established in the Constitution of the Republic of Iceland which took effect on 17 June 17 1944.
+The office of president was established in the Constitution of the Republic of Iceland which took effect on 17 June 1944.

-Guðni is married to Eliza Jean Reid, whom he met while they were both studying at Oxford University.
-Eliza is from Canada and studied modern history at Oxford University and international relations at Trinity College, University of Toronto.
+President Jóhannesson is married to Eliza Jean Reid, whom he met while they were both studying at Oxford University.
+Canadian by birth, Eliza studied modern history at Oxford University and international relations at Trinity College, University of Toronto.
 Guðni and Eliza have been living in Iceland since 2003.
 Their children are Duncan Tindur (b.
 2007), Donald Gunnar (b.
 2009), Sæþór Peter (b.
 2011) and Edda Margrét (b.
 2013).
-Rut (b.
-1994) is Guðni’s eldest child, from his previous marriage to Elín Haraldsdóttir, business administrator and artist.
+Jóhannesson´s eldest child is Rut (b.
+1994), from his previous marriage to Elín Haraldsdóttir.